luiul/git_bootcamp/readme.md

 We can consider the branch references as "bookmarks" in a book that we can use to jump to a specific page.
 These bookmarks keep track of different paths in the story.
 The HEAD is the page we are currently reading.
 At any given time, we're only reading from one page (the HEAD), but we can have multiple bookmarks in the book (branches).
 This way, we can keep track of where we left off in different parts of the story (different lines of development).

 Also, it's important to note that we can move to a specific page without using a bookmark (i.e., without using a branch reference) by using the git checkout command and specifying the commit hash.
 This is similar to remembering a specific page number and going directly to it.
 However, without a bookmark, it might be harder to remember where you were, especially if you move to other pages (commits).
 That's why it's often easier to work with branches: they are like bookmarks that help you keep track of where you've been in the project history.

+After branching off from the `master` branch, we can make changes to the code and commit them to the `new-feature` branch.
+The `master` branch remains unchanged.
+When we're done with the new feature, we can merge the `new-feature` branch back into the `master` branch.
+This will combine all the changes made in the `new-feature` branch with the `master` branch since their common ancestor commit.

+It's important to note that we merge branches, not individual commits.
+When we perform a merge operation, Git identifies the common ancestor commit of the two branches and integrates the changes made in both branches since that commit **into** the current `HEAD` branch.
+If there are conflicting changes, these will need to be resolved manually.

 ## 2. Useful Commands